DiamondTeamOfficial/DiamondALgo-AlgorithmicTradingBot/README.md

 Proprietary Entry Signal Methods ✅

-The Diamond Team assures you that by following our recommended risk management strategies and using only Diamond Bot signals, you can potentially achieve significantly profits.

 #

-Backtest Result of Combined Low-Risk Trading Strategies with Leverage 1 Only on Major Crypto Coins (AI Filter Applied, Commission Included)
+**Backtest** Result of Combined Low-Risk Trading Strategies with Leverage 1 Only on Major Crypto Coins (AI Filter Applied, Commission Included)

-Average Monthly Profit: 22.29% (No Compounding, Variable Entry )
+Average Monthly Profit: **22.29% (No Compounding, Variable Entry )**

-These profits were achieved with very low risk (you can manage margin entry yourself for potentially higher returns).
+**These profits were achieved with very low risk (you can manage margin entry yourself for potentially higher returns)**.

-These profits were achieved with no compound profit (you can apply compounding yourself for significantly higher  profits).
+**These profits were achieved with no compound profit (you can apply compounding yourself for significantly higher  profits)**.

 ~~~Performance Summary: